Volcanoes National Park

 - Perfect habitat for mountain gorillas and hence high densities of these Critically Endangered great apes

-- Considered the best place in East Africa to track gorillas with easy access to ten habituated gorilla groups
+- Considered the best place in East Africa to track gorillas with easy access to twelve habituated gorilla groups

 - Home to five towering, extinct volcanoes that penetrate the clouds